 - You are open to shared responsibility and group decision-making

-- You are willing to step into visibility and leadership at the end of the journey
+- You are willing to step into visibility and leadership throughout the journey

 - You are curious about how democracy can be practiced across borders and ecosystems